 - perceives time

 Using Your Brain in the Information Age

 This eBook will cover all kinds of thinking skills and will make you see that your brain is the most powerful organ you possess.
-It is the tool that, if used skillfully, can help you perform better in your job, better in your team and better in your organization.
-By developing your thinking skills to meet the needs of the modern world, you are guaranteed to succeed.

 - is the seat of verbal skillsis the seat of logical and analytical thinking

 - sets goals, plans and reviews: the managerial mind